 - to administer a statewide comprehensive ADR program;

 - to oversee the development and ensure the quality of all court-annexed or court-referred ADR programs;

 - to develop guidelines for court-annexed or court-referred programs;

-- to develop criteria for training and qualifications of neutrals;
+- to develop criteria for the training and qualifications of neutrals; and

 - to serve as a resource for ADR education and research;

 - to provide technical assistance to new and existing court-annexed or court-referred programs at no charge;

 - to develop the capability of providing training to neutrals in courts throughout the state at no charge;